mesosphere/dcos-docs-site/pages/1.13/tutorials/dcos-101/create-service/index.md

 - [Schedule tasks to run as jobs](../schedule-jobs/)

 # Related topics
-In this tutorial, you deployed custom apps using single containers and the [Marathon] orchecstration framework.
+In this tutorial, you deployed custom apps using single containers and the [Marathon] orchestration framework.

 For more information about Universal Container Runtime and working with Docker containers and images, see [Using Containerizers](/1.13/deploying-services/containerizers/).